Securing Jobs in the Hidden Job Market

 This is why tapping into the hidden job market is much more effective than other traditional methods.
 You will not be competing with large numbers of other job applicants and you will give employers the opportunity to expand their current database of qualified candidates.

 The hidden job market is an individual's best strategy for securing meaningful employment in today's competitive economy.
-Many small or even medium size companies do not have personnel or human resources departments anymore.
+Many small or even medium-size companies do not have personnel or human resources departments anymore.
 Job recruiters and employment agencies replaced them.
-Some of job recruiters are former employees of such departments.
+Some job recruiters are former employees of such departments.
 Recruiters have contacts with thousands of companies with specific jobs to fill.

 Quite often, it is unimportant what you know but whom you know

 How you would network in California, where you know no one when you are living overseas for example in India or Russia?

 The answer is simple – Let employment agencies network for you!

 Remember that your CV/resume must be targeted, scannable and generate hits.
 If you have difficulty with your CV writing or resume writing instead of staring at a blank piece of paper, use CV samples, CV templates, resume samples and resume templates or: